BBQ Cleaning - How to Clean a BBQ Grill-Plate - Best Way to Clean a BBQ Grill - BBQ Cleaner - BBQ Cleaning Tips

 Please note, that for exactly the same reasons, you should never cook with the grills covered in foil.

-Unless you are confident that you can re-assemble the gas conveying bits of the BBQ exactly as they were when you disassembled them, it is best to leave all of the gas components in place.
+Unless you are confident that you can re-assemble the LPG gas conveying bits of the BBQ exactly as they were when you disassembled them, the best way how to clean a BBQ interior is to leave all of the gas components in place.

-Failure to re-assemble them correctly can cause a safety hazard.
+Failure to re-assemble them correctly, after BBQ cleaning, can cause a safety hazard.

-This is one time when you really need to read your owner’s manual.
+This is one time when you really need to read your owner’s manual before BBQ cleaning.

-Aside from having grease flying everywhere in your backyard, and attracting ants, it can also drive grease into places, like inside the burners, where it can cause more problems.
+Aside from having grease flying everywhere in your backyard, and attracting ants, this method of BBQ cleaning can also drive grease into places, like inside the burners, where it can cause more problems.

 This can affect the gas flow and the proper function of your BBQ.